 Every parent who decides to homeschool comes to that conclusion for a number of different reasons.
-I mentioned the other day that I never thought I’d be a homeschooling parent.
+I have in the past mentioned that I never thought I’d be a homeschooling parent.
 I thought I could not do it.
 Now I’ve come to see that I can homeschool.
 I found the confidence to homeschool because learning and teaching is a process, not a destination.

 How I came to the decision to homeschool is a long story.
 My reasons are many and the decision process was complex.